 By now, in my life, my hands are the first thing people notice that are different.
 They look pretty gnarly, like an ape’s hand, but still are fully functional.
-Seldom people are comfortable asking about my hands.
+Many times people think my gnarled hands are a result from my climbing days or an old injury.
+Seldom people are comfortable asking about the story of my hands.
 I always appreciate those who do ask me instead of making assumptions.
 I have found most people when they realize I have RA, their response is , “yeah my grandmother has arthritis”.
 And, I am like, “no it is not the same thing, though related, that we both experience pain”.
 Then, I emphasize the role of the immune system triggering the inflammation.
 The fact is 1.3 million Americans live with RA, according to Healthline.
 Women are at a higher risk to get RA than men.
 There is very little research respectively going towards curing chronic disease.
 My theory is that since it doesn’t kill us so immediately as say cancer, money and interest for research continues to be low priority.
-Today, I begin this blog to shine more light on RA and hopefully educate folks along the way.
+Our imperfections have their stories.

 To date, I have not brought much attention publicly or even privately about my RA.
 I have just carried on as anyone else, setting goals and living dreams.
 I found when I have shared this part of me, especially in the context of an athlete, I have found people expect less from me in terms of performance, skill and ability.
 So, I kept it on the down low until people get to know me.
 Certainly, when someone asks me directly, I am open to talking about it and answer questions.
 There is a kind of taboo in this culture to be direct in asking personal questions that have to do with pain and suffering.
 We all experience pain and suffering in some form during our lives.
 I think it is healthy to share those struggles.
 Brings us closer and more connected.